Accommodation in Ireland

 - Purchase the complete Expat Arrivals Ireland Guide (PDF)

-Accommodation in Ireland varies depending on the city or county.
-Whether looking for a country home, a beachside cottage or a modern city apartment, expats have a range of accommodation types to look into.
+One of the most beautiful countries in Europe, Ireland offers expats all manner of lovely accommodation options, and the type of housing largely depends on the city or county an expat settles in.
+Whether looking for a country home, a beachside cottage or a modern city apartment, expats have a range of accommodation types to choose from, the specifics of which will often come down to lifestyle and location of employment.

 Most expats living in Ireland rent accommodation rather than buy.
-However, it is worth considering buying a property for those who plan to live in Ireland for the long-term.
+That said, it is worth considering buying a property for those who plan to live in Ireland for the long-term.

-It is also worth noting that in Irish cities, the further away from public transport a property is, the cheaper it is.
+It is also worth noting that in Irish cities, as in most major cities around the world, the further away from public transport a property is, the cheaper it is.

 Types of accommodation in Ireland

-With cost of housing continuing to rise in Ireland, expats will have to contend with the low supply and high demand of accommodation in the country.
+With cost of housing continuing to rise in Ireland, particularly in Dublin, expats will have to contend with the low supply and high demand of accommodation in the country.

 The most common types of accommodation in Irish cities such as Dublin and Cork are apartments and semi-detached row houses.
 Free-standing houses are more common in towns and villages.
-Older houses and apartments are usually more spacious, while rental price are lower the further away from the city centre one goes.
+Older houses and apartments are usually more spacious, while rental prices are lower the further away from the city centre one searches.

 Many younger expats and students choose to live in house shares, where they have their own bedroom but share the common living areas of an apartment or house.